imnishitha/MLOps/Labs/Submissions/Lab 4 - DVC/README.md

 ## Changes Made

 - Added a new dataset version
- File: data/CC_GENERAL_V2.csv
- Purpose: To demonstrate tracking of updated dataset versions in DVC.
+ File: data/CC_GENERAL_V2.csv to demonstrate tracking of updated dataset versions in DVC.
 - Modified DVC tracking for the new dataset
 - Used dvc add to start tracking CC_GENERAL_V2.csv.
 - Updated .dvc metadata and .gitignore accordingly.